 What do you fill a raised garden bed with?

 Fill your raised bed with garden soil.
 You can also mix in compost or leaves.
 If you wish to make your own soil mix, you can do so with soil, perlite for aeration, and compost like mushroom compost.

 For a deep raised garden bed, you may wish to add some sticks in the bottom before soil to help fill up the space.
 This works well for tall raised beds that are 2-feet deep or so.

 Most vegetables do not need more than a foot of root space.

 White Raised Garden Bed Recommendations

-I love my white raised garden beds for the most part.
+I love my white raised garden beds and would definitely buy them again!

 Here are the few things I would do differently:

 - Stack Them – Groundhogs and bunnies can reach plants when the beds are only single stacked.